-The (NMSDC) and Cargill are launching a new program to advance agricultural supply chain access for Black farmers.
+NMSDC and Cargill have launched a new program to advance agricultural supply chain access for Black farmers.

-This collaborative initiative aims to create a pathway for emerging Black farmers to achieve parity in the agriculture industry with learning solutions, certification, lending, networking, and new contracts.
+This collaborative initiative has expanded to include additional partners and aims to create a pathway for emerging Black farmers to achieve parity in the agriculture industry with learning solutions, certification, lending, networking, and new contracts.

 The program consists of two elements: a learning program and strategic business support.

 The Centers of Excellence (COE) are regional business modules designed to strengthen corporate supplier diversity processes and to help minority businesses compete in a global environment.

 Each module is facilitated by an NMSDC affiliate regional council and is 18-24 months in duration.

 CyberReadyMBE is a five-week program developed by Industry Workforce Solutions (IWS) to provide pathways for companies to increase their cyber capabilities and resiliency, allowing them to become integrated into corporate and public-sector supply chains.

 The Emerging Young Entrepreneurs (EYE) program is a year-long program uniquely designed to provide the next generation of minority entrepreneur participants ages 19-35 with support to enhance their growing business.